 I have always been fascinated by aviation and was heavily influenced by the fact that my grandfather was one of the engineers that worked on the development of Concorde.

-Fast forward to today and I’m lucky enough to have flown in First and Business Class on the majority of the World’s top carriers.
+Fast forward to today and I’m lucky enough to have flown in First and Business Class on the majority of the world’s top carriers.
+You can find all of my airlines reviews by clicking the button below:

 Frequently Asked Questions

-Aside from running TheLuxuryTraveller.com I have a full time financial career in London.
+Prior to running the TheLuxuryTraveller.com full time, I had a lengthy financial career.
 Back in 2009 I applied to an internship program on Wall Street as a bit of a joke with my friends.
 I had dreadlocks at the time and thought I’d never get in.

 The joke was on me though as I was accepted!
-So I cut off my dreads, moved to New York and over a decade later I’ve made a career out of it 😅
+So I cut off my dreads and moved to New York.
+After returning to the UK I transitioned to a career in fund management and started to build an audience for my travel reviews.

 I will often make use of national holidays and combine my personal holidays with these, in order to maximise my travel time.